-It’s true that we spend more time staring at screens than ever before, but for many people, there’s still nothing like the experience of reading a physical book.
+While we spend more time staring at screens than ever before, for many people, there’s still nothing like the experience of reading a physical book.

-And with the right book, it can teach you Chinese, too.
+And the right book can teach you Chinese, too.

 This is where Chinese parallel texts come in.
 These are Chinese books that come with translations, usually line-by-line or page-by-page.
-If you can squeeze in just a little bit of time on your lunch break or before you go to bed, you can reap all the rewards of unwinding with a good book and brushing up on your Chinese reading skills.
+So you can reap all the rewards of unwinding with a good book and brushing up on your Chinese reading skills.

 We’ve found five awesome Chinese parallel text collections that even the pickiest book nerds will love so you don’t have to do the guesswork yourself.

 - What Are Chinese Parallel Texts and Why Should I Use Them?

 - Win-win: 5 Engaging Chinese Parallel Texts with English Translations